Countryside Bird Population Indicators

 Full details about the European Farmland Bird Index can be found on the Pan-European Common Bird Monitoring Scheme (PECBMS) website here.

-The European Farmland Bird Index stretches back to 1980, so provides an indication of the trends of farmland birds across Europe for nearly 20 years before CBS started in Ireland.
+The European Farmland Bird Index stretches back to 1980, so provides an indication of the trends of farmland birds across Europe for nearly 20 years before the CBS started in Ireland.
 The European Farmland Bird Index includes a larger number of species than the Irish Farmland Bird Index.
 In the case of some of these species, they currently exist in such low numbers, density and such restricted distribution in Ireland that they can’t be included in the Irish index.

 UK Farmland Bird Index, via BTO, DEFRA, JNCC, RSPB.